-Whether you run a ready mix concrete, brick & block, or precast concrete plant, here's the TRI Reporting information you need to know to help you stay in compliance.
+Whether you run a ready mix concrete, brick & block, or precast concrete plant, here's the TRI Reporting information you need to know.

 Every year around this time, like clockwork, our voicemails & inboxes start getting full from calls from concrete producers all over the country asking about one specific environmental regulation that is pretty darn confusing; TRI Reporting.

 The problem is, the regulation is confusing & virtually unknown, was historically poorly enforced, and is only recently being a source of trouble for the concrete industry.
-Despite being an applicable regulation for a long time, it's becoming more and more frequently enforced by the USEPA & 3rd party regulations, and concrete plants, just like other various types of facilities, are getting hit with very costly violations.
+Despite being an applicable regulation for a long time, it's becoming more and more frequently enforced by the USEPA & 3rd party regulations.
+Concrete plants, just like other various types of industrial and commercial facilities, are getting hit with very costly violations.

 Fortunately, the concrete plants often times have an easier job reporting that other industries, regardless of the shape and size of the concrete facility.
 So let's discuss a few keys points producers need to know about TRI Reporting at concrete plants.

 Concrete plants do need to worry about TRI Reporting.